INI CET College Predictor 2025

 It’s about doing less — but correctly.

 Selective Syllabus Locking: Why Coverage No Longer Wins Marks - From this point onward, aspirants must lock high-weightage, high-accuracy chapters instead of chasing coverage.
+Students can check high weightage chapters to cover 60% of NEET paper.

-Scoring 620+ does not require knowing everything.
+Scoring 620+ in NEET does not require knowing everything.

 It requires not making silly mistakes in what you already know.